SurajKumar2235/MachineFailure/README.md

 # MACHINE FAILURE

-1. Explored and built a predictive model that led to machine failure such as Air temperature, process temperature, rotation speed,torque using PCA, Data Visualization, Logistic Regression.
+1. Explored and built a predictive model that led to machine failure such as Air temperature, process temperature, rotation speed, torque using PCA, Data Visualization, Logistic Regression.
 2. Prepared Data for Model training
    <br />